Brad Smith (footballer, born 1979): Return to WAFL

 He was delisted by the West Coast Eagles at the end of the 2006 season and returned to Subiaco, where he kicked more goals in a WAFL season than any player since Warren Ralph in 1983.

-He finished off the 2008 season with 110 goals and another premiership under his belt.
+He finished off the 2008 season with 110 goals and another premiership.

 Smith retired after the 2009 season.

 He currently works in player recruitment at the West Coast Eagles.